-On February 9, 2017, the Company declared a special dividend of \$282.5 million using a portion of the proceeds from the sales of certain non-strategic U.S. outdoor markets and of our Australia outdoor business.
-On February 23, 2017, we paid approximately 89.9% of the dividend or \$254.0 million to iHeartCommunications, with the remaining 10.1% or \$28.5 million paid to public stockholders of the Company.
+On February 23, 2017, the Company paid a special cash dividend to our stockholders of \$282.5 million, using proceeds from the sales of certain non-strategic U.S. markets and of our business in Australia. iHeartCommunications received 89.9%, or approximately \$254.0 million, with the remaining 10.1%, or approximately \$28.5 million, paid to our public stockholders.
+The payment of these special dividends reduces the amount of cash available to us for future working capital, capital expenditure, debt service and other funding requirements.